The Xeno-Monde: Worlds of Strangers

 Published: 03/17/2022

-The link between language and thought formed a major new exploration of twentieth-century philosophy.
+The critical links and dependencies between language and thought formed a major new exploration of twentieth-century philosophy.
 Languages nuance our ideas and perceptions.
-Though from various angles, Heidegger, Derrida, Wittgenstein forged new ways of understanding the relationship between our views of the external world and our culturally and linguistically pre-determined modes of expression.
-Another giant in this field[…]
+From various angles and in different ways, Heidegger, Derrida, and Wittgenstein forged new ways of understanding the relationship between our views of the external world and our culturally and linguistically pre-determined modes[…]

 A Buddha Land in This World: Philosophy, Utopia, and Radical Buddhism